ricksonoliveira/shopping-list-challenge/README.md

 ShoppingList.get_shopping_list_distributed
 ```

-Remember we already created above three buyers with the shopping list's quantitities of `10, 1` and `2` and unit prices of `100, 10` and `50`.
+Remember we already created above three buyers with the shopping list's quantities of `10, 1` and `2` and unit prices of `100, 10` and `50`.

 So the result in this case will be:

 ```console
 {:ok,